 If funds for green initiatives are granted (WOO HOO!), this will directly become the “green line” within your budget.
 This can be used to implement your sustainability plan, including purchasing greener alternatives that sometimes cost more than the plastic counterparts.

 Another way to incorporate a “green line” into the budget is through sponsorship.
 The key is to find organizations that share similar environmental sustainability values such that they will be inclined to fund an eco-friendly aspect of your event.
 For instance, Company A may sponsor all screens for the digital signage at your conference in exchange for displaying only their logo on the signage as well as being mentioned in each breakout session by every speaker.

 Apart from monetary support from a company, an in-kind donation or energy exchange of sorts is an alternative option.
 A newer company may want exposure to their target audience via your event and may agree to provide particular item in exchange for the publicity.
 For example, Company B sells and rents reusable takeout containers.
 They offer you (the event professional) to utilize these containers at your event, in exchange for the opportunity to market themselves to its target audience.
 For more established organizations, they may have new products they want to introduce to the market.
 They donate these sample sizes to your event that you can use as parting gifts to your guests.

 There are many creative ways to include a “green line” and environmentally friendly items into your event no matter your event budget.
 Whether it’s finding multi-uses for an item, utilizing designated grant funds or finding sponsorship and partnerships, there is always a way!
-If you need help figuring out how you can include these eco-friendly items into your next event, let’s chat – book a 30-minute Clarity Call with me here!
+If you need help figuring out how you can include these eco-friendly items into your next event, let’s chat – Book a 30-minute Event Sustainability Clarity Call with me!